jiayukk/MFF-DenseNet/README.md

 ## Attention！！！
 Due to github's download limitations, please download the ".mat" file manually.

-Make sure you download the files without using "DownLoasd zip", as GitHub's compressed downloads can corrupt large files.
+Make sure you download the ".mat" files without using "DownLoasd zip", as GitHub's compressed downloads can corrupt large files.

 ## Contact Information
 If you have any questions, feel free to contact Jin Li